Dental Crowns for Severely Decayed and Damaged Baby Teeth: What to Know

 A dental crown will provide the stability necessary until an adult tooth replaces the baby tooth naturally in several years.

-If your child is in need of dental care call Kids Choice or All About Kids Dental today to book an appointment.
+If your child is in need of dental care, call Kids Choice Dental or All About Kids Dental today to book an appointment.
 We have over 15 years of experience and will be happy to provide optimal dental care for you and your family.